Preview: On-premises data gateway management

-Select the People icon () next to the gateway cluster name to see the list of gateway users.
-Add or remove gateway admins in the Manage Users page.
+Select a gateway cluster and then select Manage users to see the list of gateway users.
+Add or remove gateway admins on the Manage users page.

 For personal gateways, this would show the owner of the personal gateway and cannot be changed due to the security scope of personal gateways.